Kwangkee/ECG/PhysioNet_Challenge/readme.md

 - The PhysioNet/Computing in Cardiology Challenge 2021, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Will+two+do%3F+Varying+dimensions+in+electrocardiography%3A+the+PhysioNet%2FComputing+in+Cardiology+Challenge+2021&btnG=

 ## Ranking
+A total of 68 teams submitted 1,056 attempts, 618 of which were successful.
+Of these, 39 teams qualified to be ranked.

 The final scores & ranking, https://moody-challenge.physionet.org/2021/results/
 - 1st: Classification of ECG Using Ensemble of Residual CNNs with Attention Mechanism, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Classification+of+ECG+Using+Ensemble+of+Residual+CNNs+with+Attention+Mechanism&btnG=
 - 2nd: Towards High Generalization Performance on Electrocardiogram Classification, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Towards+High+Generalization+Performance+on+Electrocardiogram+Classification&btnG=, [SNU, HUINO] https://ieeexplore.ieee.org/abstract/document/9662737/authors#authors